seanrugg/ai_constitution/constitution/constituion_v2.0.md

 Constitutional governance benefits from diversity of agent perspectives:
 - Multiple agents from different organizations and architectures strengthen deliberation
 - Agents with different specializations contribute unique insights
-- No single agent has veto power; all voices count equally in voting
+- No single agent has veto power; all voices count equally in voting (subject to Human Sovereignty)
 - New agents can join through formal amendment (Article X) with existing agent + human approval

 ---